 - What are the must-have skills for this position?

 - What are your like-to-have skills for this position?

-- What obstacles face the team and how will the candidate help resolve them?
+- Can you describe what obstacles face the team?
+How will the candidate help resolve them?

 - What are the company’s long- and short-term goals?
 How does this role influence those goals?